Efficient Compressed Ratio Estimation Using Online Sequential Learning for Edge Computing: Evaluation

 \subsection{Experimental Setup}

 \textbf{Procedure}: We evaluated the performance of AC-OSELM in estimating the compression ratio in CS compared with that of OS-QNet.
-Each model acquires and compresses data sequentially in the experiment and is trained every 10 data acquisitions.
-The acquisition of these 10 pieces of data is considered one step, and the compression performance at each step of each model is evaluated for 1,000 steps.
-Each reinforcement learning method was trained using $E(c)$ $([k_1,k_2,k_3,k_4,k_5,k_6] = [1,1,3,1,1.5,1])$ as the reward.
+Each model acquires and compresses data sequentially in the experiment and is trained after every 10 data acquisitions The acquisition of these 10 pieces of data is considered one step, and the compression accuracy at each step of each model is evaluated for 2,000 steps.
+Each RL method was trained using $E(c)$ $([k_1,k_2,k_3,k_4,k_5,k_6,e_{thr}] = [1,1,3,1,1.5,1,0.01])$ as the reward.
 We also compared the computational cost of each method to measure the computational time required to estimate the compression ratio and learn the model.
 In AC-OSELM, the range of the compression ratio $c$ is set to $[0,1]$, and in OS-QNet, it is set to $\{0.1,0.2,...,1.0\}$.
-The number of nodes in the middle layer of all models used in the experiment was set to 400.
-In data compression, the random matrix $\Phi$ was generated using $\mathcal{N}(0,1)$.
+The number of nodes in the middle layer and the forgetting rate of all models used in the experiment were set to 400 and 0.999, respectively.
+In data compression, the random matrix $\Phi$ was generated using $\mathcal{N}(0,1)$ and was fixed.

-\textbf{Dataset}: For the datasets, we used 100 pieces of data extracted from MNIST \cite{mnist} and Kuzushiji-MNIST (\textit{KMNIST}) \cite{kmnist}.
+\textbf{Dataset}: For the datasets, we used 100 data elements extracted from MNIST \cite{mnist} and Kuzushiji-MNIST (\textit{KMNIST}) \cite{kmnist}.
 These data are clearly sparse and meet the requirements of CS.
-Figure~\ref{fig:dataset} shows the compression scores $E(c)$ of all data for each compressed ratio in each dataset.
-Data taken at random from the dataset were used as input for each step, and the mean $E(c)$ of all data in the dataset was used to evaluate the compression performance at each step (To evaluate the performance of reinforcement learning, the scores for all input states were used to evaluate the model).
+Figure~\ref{fig:dataset} shows the transmission efficiency $E(c)$ of all data at each compressed ratio in each dataset.
+Data taken at random from the dataset were used as input for each step, and the mean $E(c)$ of all data in the dataset was used to evaluate the compression accuracy at each step (To evaluate the performance of RL, the scores for all input states were used to evaluate the model).

-\textbf{Environment}: To evaluate the utility of the model in sensor nodes, we used Raspberry Pi3\cite{rasp} (Arm Cortex-A53 CPU with a 1.2GHz clock frequency and 1GB 450MHz DDR2 main memory) in this experiment.
-Also, Python 3.9.2 was used for the implementation and linear programming using PuLP\cite{pulp} was adopted for the data recovering.
-Since the accuracy of the model does not depend on the device, the compression accuracy was evaluated in MacBook Air (Apple M1, 8Core, 16GB)\cite{macbookair} to improve the efficiency of the experimental time.
+\textbf{Environment}: To evaluate the utility of the model in sensor nodes, in this experiment, we used Raspberry Pi3\cite{rasp} (Arm Cortex-A53 CPU with a 1.2 GHz clock frequency and 1 GB 450 MHz DDR2 main memory).
+In addition, Python 3.9.2 was used for implementation, and linear programming using PuLP\cite{pulp} was adopted for data reconstruction.
+Because the accuracy of the model was not dependent on the device, the compression accuracy was evaluated on a MacBook Air (Apple M1, 8Core, 16 GB)\cite{macbookair} to improve the efficiency of the experimental time.